Coarse scrambling for Sobol' and Niederreiter sequences: Introduction

 This paper introduces \emph{coarse scrambling}, a randomization technique for digital sequences designed to operate on blocks of digits rather than individual digits.
 The motivation for this block-wise approach stems directly from our primary goal: to preserve the powerful $(0,\bse,d)$-sequence property of Sobol' and Niederreiter sequences.
 Since this property is defined over mixed bases of the form $(b^{e_1},\dots,b^{e_d})$, scrambling entire blocks of digits is the natural and necessary way to maintain this structure—a feat not achieved by standard digit-wise scrambling.
 By preserving this crucial property, our construction achieves two critical objectives: it controls the maximal gain coefficient to grow only logarithmically with dimension, $O(\log d)$, while simultaneously retaining the $O(n^{-3+\epsilon})$ convergence rate for smooth functions.

-Our main contributions are as follows: \begin{enumerate} \item \textbf{A Unifying Framework and Structure-Preserving Randomization}: We introduce the concept of an equidistributed sequence in a mixed base, a novel theoretical framework that, for the first time, provides a unified treatment of both Halton-type sequences and digital $(0,\bse,d)$-sequences like Sobol's.
-Within this framework, we formally define coarse scrambling and prove it preserves the powerful $(0,\bse,d)$-structure, a key property for high-performance QMC integration.

-\item \textbf{Theoretical Performance Guarantees:} We derive an analytical expression for the gain coefficients of coarsely scrambled sequences by extending recent results for scrambled Halton sequences \cite{OP24gain}.
-Our analysis reveals two key properties: (i) for sufficiently smooth integrands, the variance converges at the canonical $O(n^{-3+\epsilon})$ rate, matching the performance of Owen's scrambling, and (ii) the maximal gain coefficient grows only logarithmically with dimension, $O(\log d)$, ensuring robustness in high-dimensional settings.
+Our main contributions are as follows: \begin{enumerate} \item \textbf{Coarse Scrambling with Theoretical Performance Guarantees:} Building upon Tezuka's framework of sequences in multiple bases~\cite{Tezuka2016trac}, we adopt the notion of $(\bst,d)$-sequences in multiple bases.
+Within this setting, we introduce \emph{coarse scrambling} for digital $(0,\boldsymbol{e},d)$-sequences in base $b$ (e.g., Sobol' and Niederreiter), implemented via the mixed base $(b^{e_1},\dots,b^{e_d})$, and prove that it preserves the underlying $(0,\boldsymbol{e},d)$-structure.
+By extending recent gain-coefficient formulas for scrambled Halton sequences~\cite{OP24gain}, we derive an explicit expression for the gain coefficients of the coarsely scrambled digital sequences and establish two consequences: (i) for sufficiently smooth integrands, the variance decays at the canonical rate $O(n^{-3+\epsilon})$, and (ii) the maximal gain coefficient grows only logarithmically with the dimension, $O(\log d)$.

 \item \textbf{Empirical Validation of the Theoretical Trade-offs:} We conduct numerical experiments to validate our theoretical findings and illustrate the practical trade-off between coarse and usual scrambling.
 The results highlight that the superior accuracy of usual scrambling is driven by its excellent performance on low-dimensional projections.
-Conversely, for functions with low effective dimensionality, where the total variance is concentrated in the first few coordinates, the performance of coarse scrambling is comparable. \end{enumerate}
+Conversely, for functions with low effective dimensionality, where the total variance is concentrated in the first few coordinates, the performance of coarse scrambling is comparable.
+We also present an experiment based on a 19-dimensional function unfavorable to usual scrambling for which coarse scrambling is markedly more efficient than usual scrambling, illustrating the practical impact of its much slower growth of maximal gain coefficients. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:prelim} recalls basic definitions and notation for digital nets, scrambling, and gain coefficients.
 In Section~\ref{sec:gain} we develop the theoretical analysis of gain coefficients for coarse scrambling.
-Section~\ref{sec:comparison} compares the usual (digitwise) scrambling and coarse theoretically.
+Section~\ref{sec:comparison} compares the usual (digitwise) scrambling and coarse scrambling theoretically.
 Section~\ref{sec:experiments} reports numerical experiments.